Open0xScope/openscope/README.md

 [Event Rules](https://huggingface.co/datasets/0xscope/event_rules)

-Validators will calculated each miner's performence score based on each miner's trades in each cycle.
+Validators will calculated each miner's performance score based on each miner's trades in each cycle.

 In a nutshell, the scores will be based on: